openscript/r.obin.ch/src/content/blog/2024/09/30/gems-of-september-24.en.md

 When installed my new laptop, I've made the mistake to install `dhcpcd`.
 Then when I activated a Wireguard connection, the configured DNS was not set.
 This happens because the NetworkManager wants to prevent conflicts when multiple services try to write `/etc/resolve.conf`.
 Disabling the `dhcpcd` service resolved the issue.

-### Change name of Gnome Online Account in Evolution

-Gnome Online Accounts are integrated into Evolution.
-Evolution displays this accounts with a generated name, that is assembled from the username and the accounts server.
-If you want to rename them, you can edit the config file that is usually stored in `/home/user/.config/evolution/sources`.
-Change the value of `DisplayName` to a name of choice.

 ### Parallel downloads with Pacman

 By default the package manager (or short pacman) downloads the packages sequentially.
 This can be changed in its config file, which resides at `/etc/pacman.conf`.
 Change or uncomment to `ParallelDownloads = 5`.